Health Education Partnership (HEP) are coordinating the Westminster Schools’ Domestic Abuse (DA) Prevention Programme for the academic year 2019-2020.

 Three levels of support are available to all Westminster primary and secondary schools interested in engaging with the programme, as follows.

 - From September 2019, a whole school twilight or INSET session on Domestic Violence and Abuse Awareness and Prevention & Relationships and Sex Education will be available to Westminster primary and secondary schools (90 minutes).
-Details of how to book a session are above.
+Click on the link to find details of how to book a session: Domestic Abuse Awareness INSET / Twilight Training .

 - A half-day centre-based training is offered to PSHE, RSE, Safeguarding and Healthy Schools leads, and School nurses.
 In the light of the new RSE guidance the session will enhance the skills, knowledge and confidence to deliver an RSE curriculum that includes key learning about Domestic Abuse and Healthy Relationships.
 Though a degree of DA Awareness and Prevention will be included in this session, it is advisable to have taken part in the above twilight or INSET training prior to attending.